Skip to main content

 Call TradeStation 800.808.9336

 The safety of your funds is very important to us.
 You can be assured that TradeStation does not engage in any proprietary trading.
-TradeStation Securities and IBFX operate as subsidiaries of our parent company, TradeStation Group, Inc., which in turn is owned by Monex Group, Inc. Monex Group is among Japan's leading financial services companies.
+TradeStation Securities operates as a subsidiary of our parent company, TradeStation Group, Inc., which in turn is owned by Monex Group, Inc. Monex Group is among Japan's leading financial services companies.
 Both Monex Group and Monex Securities, its main subsidiary, are subject to stringent oversight by Japanese regulatory authorities.
 TradeStation is subject to stringent U.S. industry regulations and account-protection requirements and has continuous reporting requirements that are subject to regulatory review and regular audits.
-These regulatory requirements include reserve and segregation requirements for your equities and futures accounts, as well as reserve requirements for your forex accounts.
+These regulatory requirements include reserve and segregation requirements for your equities and futures accounts.

 Following are our ways of protecting your funds within the TradeStation family of companies: